 Generally, operating revenue transfers balance at the agency level.
-When both sides of a transfer are not shown on the Summarized Revenue report (i.e., transfers between budgeted and non-budgeted funds), a Transfer Reconciliation Statement is required as part of the revenue justification material.
+When both sides of a transfer are not shown on the Summarized Revenue report (e.g., transfers between budgeted and nonbudgeted funds), a Transfer Reconciliation Statement is required as part of the revenue justification material.
 This statement assists the OFM analyst in understanding the purpose and mechanism for the complete transfer.